themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ![](/images/simclr-softmax-loss.png)

-We calculate loss for the same pair a second time as well where the positions of the images are interchanged.
+We calculate the loss for the same pair a second time as well where the positions of the images are interchanged.
 ![](/images/simclr-softmax-loss-inverted.png)

 Finally, we compute loss over all the pairs in the batch of size N=2 and take an average.